inbo/n2khab-preprocessing/README.md

 ## Welcome

-This repo will hold **data definitions and preprocessing steps** that are necessary for analyses regarding Flemish Natura 2000 habitats and regionally important biotopes (RIBs).
+This repo will hold _the **n2khabutils** R package with data definitions and preprocessing functions_, useful for analyses regarding Flemish Natura 2000 habitats and regionally important biotopes (RIBs).
+Apart from the package, some housekeeping workflows are provided, such as installing the package, updating some of the text data, datachecks for the workflows and the creation of some of the (generated) binary data.
 The repo is set up with a special interest in the design, review and analysis of Natura 2000 habitat monitoring programmes at the Flemish scale (each is a combination of multiple monitoring schemes):

 - MNE: monitoring programme for the natural environment